 This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
 This handbook contains important information that you should know.
 Become familiar with the following information and keep the handbook available for frequent reference by you and your parents.
+All students are bound to the content and must comply with it.
 If you have any questions not addressed in this handbook, you are encouraged to talk to your teachers or the building principal.